olinares/learning-self-serve-docs/src/content/docs/authentication/single-sign-on.md

 ---
 title: Provision SSO users
 description: Overview on your options to configure authentication.
+sidebar:
+  order: 1
+banner:
+  content: We just launched something cool! <a href="https://example.com">Check it out</a>
 ---

 LinkedIn Learning supports multiple ways to authenticate users.
 You can find all the information you need below on your options.
 Enterprise Single Sign-On (SSO) allows your company's employees to sign into supported LinkedIn applications using their corporate credentials instead of their LinkedIn credentials.